Toxic plants

 Is Buttercup or Figwort Toxic To Cats?

-Buttercup, also known as Butter Cress and Figwort, is a flowering plant that contains the chemical ranunculin, which, when crushed or chewed, breaks down to an irritant called protoanemonin which is poisonous for cats.
-Protoanemonin is an irritant oil glycoside that is not quickly absorbed or metabolized in the gastrointestinal tract.
-When ingested by cats, it will result in discomfort in the mouth cavity and throughout the gastrointestinal tract.
-The plant’s blossoms have the highest quantities of toxic substances.
-The severity of the poisoning will be determined by the amount of toxin consumed.
+Yes, Buttercup (also known as Butter Cress and Figwort) is toxic to cats.
+This flowering plant contains the chemical ranunculin, which, when crushed or chewed, transforms into an irritant called protoanemonin.
+This substance is particularly harmful to felines.
+When ingested by cats, protoanemonin, an irritant oil glycoside, can cause significant discomfort in the mouth and throughout the gastrointestinal tract.
+It’s worth noting that the plant’s blossoms have the highest concentrations of these toxic substances.
+The impact of the poisoning largely depends on the amount of toxin consumed.

 Clinical Signs of Buttercup or Figwort Poisoning in Cats